 - Onion and garlic: These vegetables add tasty aromatics to your sauce.
 If needed, substitute fresh for onion and garlic powder, but the final sauce won’t have quite as much flavor.

 - TVP: Textured vegetable protein (TVP) is a dry soy protein crumble that easily replicates the texture of ground meat.
 It’s an inexpensive vegan protein that works wonders in pasta sauce recipes when you want to replace ground beef.
-If you don’t have (or don’t like) TVP, replace it with 2 C cooked lentils, veggie ground round or another vegan ground beef alternative.
+If you don’t have (or don’t like) TVP, replace it with 2 cups of cooked lentils, veggie ground round or another vegan ground beef alternative.

 - Vegetable broth: Since TVP is dry, you’ll need to hydrate it.
 I use vegetable broth to flavor the TVP since it doesn’t have much taste on its own.
 If you use a TVP alternative (lentils, ground round or vegan ground beef) do NOT use the vegetable broth.
 Its only purpose is to hydrate the TVP.